alanmacX/Smart-Fall-Detection/README.md

 Then in the GUI:

-1. Click “Import Video�?
+1. Click “Import Video?
-2. Click “Start Detection�?
+2. Click “Start Detection?
 3. See detection + pose + fall feedback
 4. Pop-up windows give real-time care suggestions based on LLM interpretation